PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 The script will ask for root permissions after downloading the packages to allow it to chroot into the new filesystem in order to change the root password.

+Note: if kernel modules and Open MPI are required, these should be built separately before the root file system.

 Now ensure your PHANTOM-compatible IP cores (see later) are in `arch/phantom_ip` and run the following, where `ipcore1` and `ipcore2` are IP cores to build into the project:

 	./make.sh hwproject ipcore1 ipcore2